aiven/aiven-docs/docs/products/dragonfly/concepts/overview.md

 ---

-Aiven for Dragonfly is an advanced, **high-scale, and Redis®\* compatible in-memory database service** that can be easily deployed in your preferred cloud environment.
+Aiven for Dragonfly is an advanced, **high-scale, and Redis®\* compatible in-memory database service** that can be deployed in your preferred cloud environment.
 It provides lightning-fast data storage and retrieval capabilities, making it ideal for businesses that handle large-scale data operations.

 :::important
 Aiven for Dragonfly® is currently a